joelchan/notes/content/C- Reviewing past notes in the process of creating new notes is a key user behavior to promote synthesis.md

 [[Q- What are powerful primitives for a user of a decentralized knowledge graph]]?
 How do we create primitives and feedback loops that encourage reviewing past notes in the process of creating new notes?

-Reviewing old notes helps provide another lens towards the concept, as well. [[C- Multiplicity is necessary for synthesis]].
+Reviewing old notes helps provide another lens towards the concept, as well. [[C- Multiplicity facilitates synthesis]].